xob0t/google_photos_mobile_client/readme.md

 Below is a step by step instruction on how to accuire your Google account's mobile auth data in a simplest way possible.
 You only need to do it once.

 1. Get a rooted android device or an emulator.
-Recommended Android version >=9
+Recommended Android versions 9-13
 2. Connect the device to your PC via ADB.
 3. Install [HTTP Toolkit](https://httptoolkit.com)
 4. In HTTP Toolkit, select Intercept - `Android Device via ADB`.
 Filter traffic with